brackeen/glfm/tests/README.md

 ## Analyzing with clang-tidy

-The build scripts (but not the automated tests) run `clang-tidy` if it is available.
+The build scripts run `clang-tidy` if it is available.

 The [clang-tidy-analyze.yml](clang-tidy-analyze.yml) file includes the parent [.clang-tidy](../.clang-tidy) checks and adds analyzer checks.
 Those extra analyzer checks take a bit longer to run.